scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Cold

 You shoot a chilling beam at up to 3 creatures in range.
 Make a spellcasting roll against the creatures Stamina.
-On hit, the target takes 1 wound die and gains Slow 1, or Slow 2 on crit.
+On hit, the target takes 1 wound die and gains Slow 1, or Slow 2 on a critical.

 Add a proficiency die for every level above 1st.